Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Bystander: Victim (motivation: to put himself in danger)*

 Clark Molina is an insurance adjuster.
 He works from his home across the street.
-He is curious about the commotion at St. George's as [[the hunters]] arrive, and will find his way into trouble, possibly getting trapped in the church when the doors close.
+He is curious about the commotion at St. George's as [[the hunters]] arrive, and will find his way into trouble, possibly getting trapped in the church when the doors [[close]].

 [[The Circles]]